 Although the initial outlay for digital signage can be higher, in the long run it reduces:

-By 2025, customers also expect restaurants to use low-energy LED displays, balancing technology with sustainability goals.
+By 2026, diners expect restaurants to adopt energy-efficient LED displays that blend cutting-edge technology with eco-friendly sustainability goals.

 Sustainable Signage: Eco-Friendly Choices for Conscious Diners